-Keep in mind that your partner is also going through adjustments in your sexual relationship.
-As much as she’s trying to be supportive of you, she is sensitive to your issues as you recover your sexual performance and it impacts her sexual response and behaviors.
-It’s important to keep an open dialogue about what both of you are feeling.
+Keep in mind that your partner is also going through adjustments in your sex life.
+As much as she’s trying to be supportive of you, she is sensitive to your issues as you recover and it impacts her sexual response and behaviors.
+It’s important to be open about what both of you are feeling.
 She may feel as much pressure as you do that the sexual experience is a good one.
 Share what is working for both of you and what aspects of intimacy are challenging.
 Talking about strategies, new ideas to incorporate into your sex life, and how you can both find pleasure will create opportunities to enrich and improve your relationship.

 If your prostate has been surgically removed, you will no longer ejaculate.
-This might cause sexual intercourse to be “drier” than it was previously.
-If your partner is menopausal, dryness can particularly be an issue.
+This might cause intercourse to be “drier” than it was previously.
+If your partner has gone through menopause, dryness can particularly be an issue.
 Lubricants such as KY Jelly, Astroglide, or plain vegetable oil can be used to ease dryness and prevent painful intercourse.
 These products can be purchased at drugstore chains.

-If you are treated with hormones for your cancer, the depression of testosterone production in your body can lead to many side effects.
-You may find your desire for sex to be lacking and your erectile function to be less than prior to treatment.
+If you are treated with hormones for your cancer, they depress testosterone production in your body which can lead to many side effects.
+You may find your desire for sex is lacking and your erections to be weaker than prior to treatment.
 You can suffer anxiety, depression, breast enlargement, and hot flashes.
 Talk to your doctor about medications (Tamoxifen) to counteract these side effects.
-Consider erectile enhancers to improve your erectile function.
+Consider ways to enhance your erections (see Treatments to Enhance Erections).
 Erectile dysfunction can start shortly after beginning hormone treatments and can be long-lasting.

-A frequent side effect of surgical prostatectomy can be urinary incontinence, which occurs less frequently with brachytherapy and radiation therapy.
+A frequent side effect of surgical prostatectomy can be urinary incontinence (leakage of urine).
+Incontinence occurs less frequently with brachytherapy and radiation therapy.
 Many men fear leakage of urine more than impotence.
 Sometimes the incontinence resolves completely.
 At other times, it can be a continued problem.
-Fear of urinary leakage can be a major obstacle to sexual relations.
+Fear of urinary leakage can be a major obstacle to sex.
 It doesn’t have to be the end of your sexual relationship!
 If you are burdened with this problem, get into a regular bathroom schedule.
 Empty your bladder every 3 hours, more if you’re drinking increased fluid volumes.
-Avoid alcohol, spicy foods, and caffeine prior to sexual relations.
+Avoid alcohol, spicy foods, and caffeine prior to sex.
 These can stimulate your bladder.
 Try pelvic floor exercises (Kegel exercises).
 Practice stopping your flow of urine to get the feel of the exercises.
 Once you have the feel, do the exercises 20 times a day.
 If you have ongoing issues with urinary incontinence, seek the advice of your surgeon.
 There can be several causes of incontinence related to surgery, radiation, and brachytherapy.
 There are many treatment options to help you.

-It can be awkward to approach the topic of erectile dysfunction when you are dating and exploring intimacy.
+It can be awkward to approach the topic of erectile dysfunction (ED) when you are dating and exploring intimacy.
 Honesty is the best policy.
-When you feel comfortable with your partner, explain that you have had prostate cancer and how that has affected your sexual function.
-Discuss the adaptations you have made to enhance your sexual performance and how your new partner can contribute to a meaningful sexual relationship.
+When you feel comfortable with your partner, explain that you have had prostate cancer and how it has affected your sexual function.
+Discuss the changes you have made to improve your sex performance and how your new partner can participate in what you’ve found helpful.
 You are who you are, and if you are comfortable and confident about your sexuality, your new partner will be too.

 If you have a radical prostatectomy, you will be unable to produce semen and therefore will not ejaculate.
 Radiation treatments, chemotherapy, and hormone treatments might also affect your sperm count, making it difficult to conceive a child.
 If you’d like to have a child in the future, speak to your surgeon or physician prior to starting treatments.
 You may be able to donate your own sperm for future use.